 Secrets to Our Mashed Cauliflower Recipe

 Mashed or “smashed” cauliflower is very simple to make and is so versatile.
-Our recipe only calls for a few extra ingredients, but you could really spice the cauliflower up a lot.
-Whatever you do, though, there are a few things to keep in mind.
+Our recipe only calls for a few extra ingredients, but you could really spice things up.
+Whether you make our basic recipe or add you own spin, here’s a few things to keep in mind:

 Cauliflower Cooks Quickly